Last Updated on December 10, 2024 by Helena Akter

 Moreover, oolong tea goes through a special process called partial oxidation.
 It usually ranges from 20% to 80%, giving it a unique flavor.
 This process can be done in different ways, so oolong tea can taste very different depending on how it’s made.

 Unlike herbal teas, oolong tea has caffeine.
 So, remember that oolong tea is not the same as herbal tea, even though they both have health benefits.
-Also, you can check out this comprehensive list of herbal teas to explore different types
+Also, you can check out this comprehensive list of herbal teas to explore different types.

 Difference Between Oolong Tea and Herbal Tea